2026 COMMUNITY SUMMIT

 Jonathon Stalls is a multidisciplinary “Walking Artist” and founder of Intrinsic Paths.
 In 2010, he walked across the United States over 242 days and has continued to explore connection through movement, creativity, and community ever since.
 His work spans writing, drawing, mindfulness, and mobility justice through his Pedestrian Dignity project.
 He is the author of WALK – Slow Down, Wake Up & Connect at 1–3 Miles Per Hour and lives in Poncha Springs, Colorado.

-Kellye Weber, SHRM-SCP
+Kellye Webber, SHRM-SCP

-Kellye Weber is an HR consultant who supports small and growing organizations in building strong, compliant, and people-centered workplaces.
+Kellye Webber is an HR consultant who supports small and growing organizations in building strong, compliant, and people-centered workplaces.
 With over a decade of experience across multiple industries, she provides both strategic guidance and day-to-day HR support.
 Her expertise includes employee relations, compliance, performance management, and HR program development.
 Kellye is known for delivering practical, tailored solutions that help organizations confidently manage their teams.

 Sandy Visnack